ritikashinde/uk-to-us-converter/README.md

 print(translated_text)
 # Output:
-"I traveled to the center of the city."
+"I have an apartment near the elevator."

 #Example

-Input: "I travelled to the centre of the city."
+Input: "I have a flat near the lift."

-Output: "I traveled to the center of the city."
+Output: "I have an apartment near the elevator."